hannahdesmond/mastery-curriculum/chapter5/README.md

 - We want the user to be able to input text (a 'todo'), and retrieve it later.
 - We might also want to manipulate that text: perhaps, to capitalize it.

 We can't achieve the above just using numbers (well, not easily).
 We're going to need an object that stores and understands _text_, too.
+In a moment, we'll meet that object: the string.

-But where does it come from?
+But, before we start working with strings, we're going to answer: where do all these objects come from?

 ## `Classes` are the creators of all things

 Right before our universe made the numbers, it made the gods.

 In the program world, we call these gods **Classes**.
 They created all the objects that pre-exist, and through them all new objects will be created.
-Each class – each god – is responsible for creating certain kind of objects: 'their' objects.
+Each class is responsible for creating certain kind of objects: 'their' objects.

 Just like in myths from Ancient Greece, these 'gods' exist as objects inside the universe, and we can send them messages.
 Mostly, we send them messages asking them to create new objects in the program world.

 > Objects created by these classes are called **Instances** of that class.
-You could think of instances as being 'avatars of a god'.

 One such 'god-like' object is the `Integer` class.
 Integers, like 1, 2, and 5, are 'instances of the Integer class'.